Jenkintown’s Manor College, Elected Officials Keep Ukraine Crisis in the Forefront - NewsBreak

 Peri was joined by several politicians, including Attorney General Josh Shapiro, State Senators Maria Collett and Art Haywood, Representative Ben Sanchez and Provincial for the Sisters of Saint Basil the Great Joann Sosler.

-The institution was founded in 1947 by the Sisters of Saint Basil the Great, a Ukrainian religious order.
-Manor has maintained its Ukrainian roots, most notably through the Ukrainian Heritage Studies Center on campus.
+Manor College was founded in 1947 by the Sisters of Saint Basil the Great, a Ukrainian religious order.
+It has maintained its Ukrainian roots, most notably through the Ukrainian Heritage Studies Center on campus.

 Since the war started on Feb.
 23, 2022, Manor College became a leader in supporting Ukraine.
 The institution set up a scholarship for Ukrainian refugees and partnered with several organizations to provide direct and immediate humanitarian relief to Ukraine.